quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 tests and the number of solutions.
 There is nothing now so everywhere are `None` or `0`.

+There is also the second pane of the right column, but for this tutorial, it does not contain much information, except for the last part.

 To see them in details, let's move on the following part.

 ## Adding the problem statement